 The prints made from nylon filaments are usually resistant to wear and it is also flexible.
 Nylon is the preferred material when it comes to printing gears and other engineered parts.
 You have to keep in mind though that nylon is more prone to warping compared to PLA or ABS.

-Are the preferred brand because of its good quality as well as its price.
+Filabot Nylon filaments are among the preferred brands because of its good quality as well as its price.
 This brand also offers several other products such as printers and extruders that can help you with your 3D printing projects.

 The final products you get from printing with Filabot nylon filaments are comparable to more expensive brands.
 It is something that you definitely try for yourself to see if it matches your needs in 3D printing with nylon.

 3. Taulman Nylon Filaments

 Taulman is known to produce several grades of nylon filaments.
 The advantage of using this brand is that you have a variety of choices.
 You can select the grade that fits well with your design for your 3D printing project.